Campus Student Support Services

 Learning Center

-Library first floor and Lower Library, (707)826-5217, for students wishing to maximize their academic performance, or who are experiencing academic difficulty, on academic probation, seeking tutors, academic coaching, development of strong study skills, etc.
+The Learning Center supports academic performance and helps students progress to degree through skill development, tutoring, and structured collaborative learning.
+For students wishing to maximize their academic performance, or who are experiencing academic difficulty, on academic probation, seeking tutors, academic coaching, development of strong study skills, etc.

 Testing Center